Skip to content

 To share OAuth credentials:

-3. Click the OAuth client for which you want to share credentials.
+1. In the OAuth Clients page, click the name of the OAuth client for which you want to share credentials.
+This redirects you to the Client page.

 1. Copy the client ID and secret to a text file and share the credentials in a secure manner.